openhab/openhab-addons/bundles/org.openhab.binding.exec/README.md

 ## Full Example

-Following is an example how to set up an exec command thing, pass it a parameter, debug it with a rule and set the returned string to an Number Item.
+Following is an example how to set up an exec command thing, pass it a parameter, debug it with a rule and set the returned string to a Number Item.

 **demo.things**